jamesedmonston/graphql-authentication-docs/docs/usage/authentication.md

 To log in to a user, you can call the `authenticate` mutation:

 :::note
 Whilst the `refreshToken` is available in the mutation response, this is mainly intended for use in environments where cookies aren't available (i.e. mobile applications).
-An `HTTPOnly` refresh token cookie is automatically sent with all authentication mutation responses.
+An `HttpOnly` refresh token cookie is automatically sent with all authentication mutation responses.
 :::

 ```javascript